EduardoVizioli/PocketDiva/README.md

 # Running(Raspberry PI)
  #Todo

-# How modules work, and how to make one
+# How activities work, and how to make one
  #Todo